satya643/javacription-tutorial/README.md

 # WHAT YOU HAVE LEARN IN CSS
+#auto => tells the browser to auto calculate value based on content, container, or layout rules
 # id name does not start with the number
 # class select using dor(.)
 # select select elemtn by id using (#)